-The following quotes are from technical experts at the U.S. Dept. of Energy (DOE) and the National Cancer Institute (NIH-NCI) that evaluated the UFT and PPS technology in their reviews of four Integrated Sensors SBIR Phase-I proposals, and two SBIR Phase-II proposals, and all of which have resulted in SBIR Awards.
+The following quotes are from technical experts at the U.S. Dept. of Energy (DOE) and the National Cancer Institute (NIH-NCI) that evaluated the UFT and PPS technology in their reviews of the most recent Integrated Sensors SBIR Phase-I and Phase-II proposals from DOE in 2019 and 2020, and the most recent SBIR Phase-II proposal from NIH in 2021, all of which resulted in SBIR Awards.

 Phase-I DOE reviewer at the Office of Nuclear Physics (Jan 2019):